martinapugliese/askademic/README.md

 export GEMINI_API_KEY=your-api-key
 ```

-This will save your API key to the environment.
-If you've not been using a virtual env, make sure to add the key to your bash/ZSH profile.
+This will save your API key to the environment. **If you're not using a virtual env, make sure to add the key to your bash/ZSH profile instead.**

 Note: Gemini has a good free tier, and askademic has been designed in such a way to not exceed its quotas - for typical use this'll be the case.